-Main Issues Chapter 4 ENVIRONMENTAL ISSUES • BFF PHH S WE CF MA СН L IR BFF Biodiversity, Flora and Fauna СН Cultural Heritage Economy PHH Population, Human and Health L Landscape S WE CF MA Soil Water Environment Climatic Factors Material Assets IR Inter-Relationship strategic areas, i.e. areas within Inverclyde Riverside SEIL.
-These areas should be promoted in the first instance for a specialised use(s) and/or protected for Use Classes 4, 5 and 6; business and industrial areas.
-These areas, in addition to Use Classes 4, 5 and 6, would be allowed development that would contribute to permanent employment creation or be clearly supportive of the operation of existing businesses in the area.
-These uses would not include residential use or uses usually associated with a Town Centre their current position.

-OPTION 3: Protect strategic areas for Use Classes 4, 5 and 6 and/or for specialised use(s), and retain the existing policy protection in other business and industrial areas as in the adopted Local Plan, in the designated business and industrial areas.
+Main Issues Chapter 4 ENV IRON MEN TAL ISSUES Economy BFF РНН S WE CF MA СН L IR BFF PHH S WE CF MA Biodiversity, Flora and Fauna Population, Human and Health Soil Water Environment Climatic Factors Material Assets CH L IR Cultural Heritage Landscape Inter-Relationship strategic areas, i.e. areas within Inverce Riverside SEIL.
+These areas should be he first instance for a specialised use(s protected for Use Classes 4, 5 and 6; business and industrial areas.
+These a addition to Use Classes 4, 5 and 6, wou allowed development that would contribu- permanent employment creation or be of supportive of the operation of existing bi- he area.
+These uses would not include use or uses usually associated with a To promote and/or reas, in ld be ute to learly usinesses resident s in ial DPTION 3: Protect strategic areas for L 4, 5 and 6 and/or for specialised use(s), he existing policy protection in other bu ndustrial areas as in the adopted Local designated business and industrial area and reta siness ar Plan, in t in nd 0 0 0 0 0 0 0 0 0